Field theories, stable homotopy theory and Khovanov homology: Proof of the main theorem

 \section{Proof of the main theorem}

-The proof of theorem \ref{tinv} basically mimics Bar-Natan's proof of the invariance of Khovanov homology.
+The proof of theorem \ref{tinv} basically mimics Khovanov's proof of the invariance of Khovanov homology (see \cite{khovanov,dbar}).
 Of course, we cannot refer to elements and take chain differentials; we must phrase everything in the language of categories.
 We begin with two lemmas on higher cofibers:

 \begin{lemma} Consider a diagram $M$ of symmetric spectra \beg{ebar0}{\diagram M_{10}\rto^\gamma & M_{11}\\ M_{00}\uto^\beta\rto_\alpha & M_{01}\uto_\delta \enddiagram } and suppose there exists a map of $R$-modules $s:M_{11}\r M_{10}$ such that